Datasilk/Saber/README.md

 </form>
 ```

-#### Include partial HTML files
-Use *mustache* variables to include html files inside other html files and render robust web pages.
+#### Use Partial Views
+Create HTML files as Partial Views within your website's `/partials` folder and then use *mustache* variables to
+inject your partial views into web pages to render robust, dynamic content across your website.

 For example:

 ```
-{{header "partials/UI/header.html"}}
+{{sidebar "partials/UI/sidebar.html"}}
 ```
-`header` is a variable name and the relative file path is in quotes.
+`sidebar` is the mustache variable name and the relative file path is located within quotes.
 > Note: The relative path to all files are case-sensitive

+#### List Component
+Create dynamic lists of content for your pages by combining a **Partial View** and a **Data Source**.
+For example,
+you could use the *Web Pages* data source to display a filtered list of web pages on your blog sidebar.
+You could also create a custom database of content using the [DataSets](https://www.github.com/Datasilk/Saber-DataSets)
+plugin and utilize your datasets as a data source for the List component.
+You could also just manually create new items
+for your list instead of using a data source.

 #### Template Web Pages
-You can create a template web page (e.g. `https://yoursite.com/support/template`) and design the template page to be used
+You can create a template web page (e.g. `https://yoursite.com/support/template`) and design the template page to be
-as a starting point when creating new sub-pages.
+used as a starting point when creating new sub-pages.
 When navigating to a new URL within your website
 (e.g. `https://yoursite.com/support/my-new-page`), Saber will copy & load the design & content from the associated
 template web page when the URL is accessed for the first time.
+Then, you can customize the content of your new page quickly
-This is useful when managing complex websites such as a
-wiki, blog, or storefront.
+and efficiently.
+This is useful when managing complex websites such as a wiki, blog, or storefront.

 #### Include Vendor Plugins
-Saber supports 3rd-party plugins, including a few plugins developed in-house.
+Saber supports 3rd-party plugins, including a few plugins developed [in-house](https://github.com/orgs/Datasilk/repositories?q=saber).
 You can find a list of plugins @ [saber.datasilk.io](https://saber.datasilk.io/plugins.html).

 ##### Develop Vendor Plugins
 You can learn how to develop Vendor plugins and find a list of supported Vendor plugins and links to their repositories